Skip to main content

 “At the same time, you’re enhancing the graduate’s ability to articulate resolutions and improvements in an unchallenged way, earning the graduate respect, admiration and upward mobility,” Bynum said.

-Here are four ways a master's degree in criminal justice can help you.
+Here are three ways a master's degree in criminal justice can help you in your career.

 “Law enforcement, in general, is highly competitive,” Bynum said.